morrownr/USB-WiFi/README.md

 ##   USB-WiFi main menu

+The mission of this site is to provide educational information, reviews of USB WiFi adapters  and links to specific adapters that are known to perform well with Linux.

 Note: Please use `Issues` to post problems, ask questions and read news.

 1. [USB WiFi adapter information for Linux](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Adapter_Information_for_Linux.md)